The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/trusts.md

 This is done by creating "Shadow Security Principals" in the Bastion Forest, which are mapped to SIDs for high-privileged groups in the User Forest, and then adding users from the Bastion Forest as members of the Shadow Security Principals.

 Shadow Principals reside in a special container `CN=Shadow Principal Configuration,CN=Services` under the Configuration container on the Bastion Forest.

-{% hint style="info" %}

-There is something worth noticing about the above setup.
-To be able to use the Shadow Security Principals, we had to allow SID History in the PAM trust which means no SID Filtering.

-A PAM trust without an isolated Bastion Forest is disastrous since a compromised Bastion Forest would then imply compromised administrated forests (i.e. User Forest) Why?
-Because in such a case if we compromise the bastion forest we get high privileges (Enterprise Admins or Domain Admins) in the other forest:
-    - There is no group membership (unlike Foreign Security Principals)
-    - No ACLs modification
-    - No other modification to look for in the forest which gets compromised!

-PAM has been discussed in much detail [here by Russell Smith](https://www.petri.com/windows-server-2016-set-privileged-access-management) and [here by Willem Kasdorp](https://blogs.technet.microsoft.com/389thoughts/2017/06/19/ad-2016-pam-trust-how-it-works-and-safety-advisory/).

-{% endhint %}

 ### Enumeration